This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 Instructions

-1. Microwave 3/4 cup of water and 1/3 cup quinoa in a medium sized covered bowl for 10 minutes, stirring half way through.
+1. Microwave 3/4 cup of water and 1/3 cup of the quinoa in a medium sized covered bowl for 10 minutes, stirring half way through.
 Uncover, stir, and let cool for about 10 minutes.

 2. In the bowl of a stand mixer, whisk together the flours, flaxseeds, yeast, and salt.
 In a one quart measuring cup or bowl, mix the milk, honey, oil, and the rest of the water until the honey has dissolved.
 Turn on the dough hook, and mix the flour mixture on low while slowly adding the milk mixture.
 Mix on low for two minutes.